nafisuddinn/Phishy/README.md

 - 📊 A confidence score from 0–100%
 - 📄 A short explanation of why it’s flagged
 - 📜 Shows the user's history of analyzed messages
+- 🌐 Community threat feeds, shows the latest scams happening now!
+- 🗺️ Heatmap to show the concentration of scams occuring in specfic areas

 ---